Strategies for paying

 The loan isn’t income, so there’s no tax.
 But if you leave your job before repaying the full amount, the balance will be considered an early withdrawal, subject to tax and penalty if you’re younger than 59½.

 If you take money from your traditional IRA, you’ll owe income tax on the amount you withdraw, though not a prepayment penalty.
 That’s because paying college expenses is considered one of the legitimate reasons for early withdrawal.
+You can withdraw contributions you made to a Roth IRA without owing tax or a penalty, but you will reduce your retirement savings by that amount.

-Where there’s hope
+Where there’s opportunity

 Giving gifts to minors